 In cases where the content is generated by user interaction, the preview table view may have an ‘Empty State’ until the user starts selecting/creating content to display.
 A good example of this is creating tasks in a Project Management app.

 You can either choose to hide the preview table view entirely or if it is important to guide the user to generate this content, use the empty state of the preview table view with a label clearly communicating that there is no content yet.
-There will be no navigation until an cell is added to the collection.
+A quick action button cell maybe used to guide the user to add to the list.